VatsaDev/nanoChatGPT/README.md

       Human: what were we just talking about?
       Bot: me and a friend gave up on mining, but now I can
       ```
       as we can see, it continues on with a sentence on mining, confirming that it understood the context(GPT2 info) but it does not have the ability to recall.
 I suspect that has to do with the models data, and that if I were to feed it data like short-context calling and summarization data, it would gain those abilities

+<br /><br /><br />
 Anyone Who can contribute to the repo, please do so, any and all contributions are welcome, simply add a little to `input.txt` and expand our dataset would be amazing.